Learning Failure-Inducing Models for Testing Software-Defined Networks: Evaluation

 \textbf{RQ3.} Figure~\ref{fig:RQ3} shows the mean execution times of the planning, fuzzing, and learning steps of \FRAM and the mean configuration times of Mininet and ONOS for each iteration of \FRAM.
 The figure presents the results obtained from EXP3 using five study subjects with 1, 3, 5, 7, and 9 switches controlled by ONOS.
 Note that the y-axis of the figure is a 10-base log scale in seconds.

 As shown in Figure~\ref{fig:RQ3}, the execution times of the three \FRAM steps do not depend on the network sizes.
-For each \FRAM iteration that generates 200 fuzzed control messages, on average, the planning step takes 300ms, the fuzzing step 5.1s, and the learning step 3.5s.
+For each \FRAM iteration that generates, on average, 200 fuzzed control messages, the planning step takes 300ms, the fuzzing step 5.1s, and the learning step 3.5s, which align with our expectations for executing them in practical time.
 However, 200 configurations of Mininet and ONOS at each iteration takes, on average, 2.85h with 1 switch, 3.00h with 3 switches, 3.02h with 5 switches, 3.31h with 7 switches, and 4.07h with 9 switches, which dominate the overall testing times.
 Recall that the configuration time of RYU takes approximately half that of ONOS.
 Even though the configuration times of an SDN controller and Mininet are not in the scope of our study, the results indicate a technical bottleneck to be further investigated to shorten testing time.
 Regarding the memory requirement, our experiments consumed, at most, 1.2GB of memory, including \FRAM, an SDN controller, and the simulation platform.
 In particular, ONOS used $\approx$1GB of memory and Mininet $\approx$15MB of memory per switch.
 Hence, \FRAM does not add significant overhead to the current simulation practice for SDNs.